frouo/lembot-public-website/blog/[22-12-23] this-action-would-increase-the-number-of-cells-in-the-workbook-above-the-limit-of-10000000-cells.md

 ---
 head:
-  title: 'How to fix the "limit of 10000000 cells" error - Lembot FAQ'
+  title: 'How to fix the "limit of 10000000 cells" error - Lembot Blog'
   description: "The Google Sheets API limits the number of cells per spreadsheet.
 The limit is set at 10 million cells per spreadsheet."
 card:
   title: "Google API error - This action would increase the number of cells in the workbook above the limit of 10000000 cells"